MIA Reading Challenge

 - Don’t Think About Monkeys.
 Extraordinary Stories Written by People with Tourette Syndrome edited by Adam Ward Seligman

 Note to Authors and Publishers:

 This listing is carefully researched and vetted by me.
 You cannot simply request to be on it to be placed on it.
 I must have read the book and rated it at least 4 stars or the book must be highly credited in the psychiatric field to be included on the list.
 I put a lot of effort into this list, and I will not add books to it on a whim.
-If you believe your book fits, you may offer me a review copy and specifically mention the relevance to the MIA Challenge in the email, but please do not leave comments or email me asking me to simply add your book to the list.
-Check out my Review Policies for further details.
+If you believe your book fits, you may offer me a review copy and specifically mention the relevance to the MIA Challenge in the submission (review policies here) or if it is a new release, you may submit it for the New Release Fridays feature (full details here), but please do not leave comments or email me asking me to simply add your book to the list.